KSDaemon/wampy.js/README.md

 that also supports it.
 * **realm**.
 Default value: null.
 WAMP Realm to join on server.
 See WAMP spec for additional info.
 * **helloCustomDetails**.
 Default value: null.
 Custom attributes to send to router on hello.
+* **authid**.
+Default value: null.
+Authentication (user) id to use in challenge.
+* **authmethods**.
+Default value: [].
+Array of strings of supported authentication methods.
 * **onChallenge**.
 Default value: null.
 Callback function.
 Is fired when wamp server requests authentication during session establishment.
-This function receives two arguments: auth method ('wampcra' for now only) and challenge details.
+This function receives two arguments: auth method and challenge details.
 Function should return computed signature, based on challenge details.
 See [Challenge Response Authentication](#challenge-response-authentication) section and [WAMP Spec CRA][] for more info.
-* **authid**.
-Default value: null.
-Authentication (user) id to use in challenge.
 * **onConnect**.
 Default value: null.
 Callback function.
 Fired when connection to wamp server is established.
 * **onClose**.
 Default value: null.
 Callback function.
 Fired on closing connection to wamp server.
 * **onError**.
 Default value: null.
 Callback function.
 Fired on error in websocket communication.